All about FIRE (Financial Independence, Retire Early)?

 Be smart in how you save!

 Another smart way to achieve your FIRE goals is to earn more money.
 Easier said than done, especially if you can’t take on additional or alternate employment, or boost your income in other ways.
-However, by placing your hard-earned FIRE savings into an equally hard-working high-interest account, it may help to bridge the gap slightly.
-One of the easiest ways to do this is to step ladder your savings, building pots using high-interest easy access accounts to save money monthly, then once you have enough accrued, move these into a larger paying, long term, fixed-rate term deposit and lock away your money until maturity.
+However, by placing your hard-earned FIRE savings into an equally hard-working high-interest savings account, it may help to bridge the gap slightly.
+One of the easiest ways to do this is to step ladder your savings, building pots using high-interest easy access accounts to save money monthly, then once you have enough accrued, move these into a larger paying, long term, fixed rate term deposit and lock away your money until maturity.
 There are many competitive rates being offered by banks that are fully FSCS protected, which may help savers secure their financial futures much quicker.
 In fact, at Raisin UK, we’ve already started to see an uplift in the average savings held by 40-50-year-olds in the last year, an interesting indication that some UK savers are starting to see the benefits of locking away their cash with our partner banks.

 Sign up for the latest offers and news